 I like Tripit.
 This one isn’t new for me as I have been using it for years but it does have some newer fun features.
-It will provide you statistics on a year by year basis.
+It will provide you with statistics on a year-by-year basis.
 It can tell you how many days you’ve spent traveling, how many trips you’ve taken, countries and cities visited.
-They’ve recently added a new statistic feature which will tell you your carbon foot print.
+They’ve recently added a new statistic feature that will tell you your carbon footprint.

 Also, I find it to be a useful tool for keeping all my travel details in one place.
 I’ve also linked Bill to my account so I can figure out where he will be and when.

 With the new phone, I started using Places Been.
-This one is like a scratch off maps for your phone.
-It allows you to mark off all the places you’ve been and tallies up the total number of continents, countries, states and cities.
+This one is like a scratch-off map for your phone.
+It allows you to mark off all the places you’ve been and tallies up the total number of continents, countries, states, and cities.
 You can also designate places as “been,” “want” and “fav.”
 It allows you to track cultural sites as well.
-And it lets you collect country flags and places them on a world map.
+And it lets you collect country flags and place them on a world map.
 The paid version allows you to track airports and National Parks, too.